leanneholmes/readingroom/README.md

 ### Installing

 * How/where to download your program
-* Any modifications needed to be made to files/folders
+* Any modifications needed to be made to files/folders (.env files will need to be included here)

 ### Executing program